amjadodeh/gnome-setup-scripts/README.md

 ### gnome-setup-restart.sh

-Use this script for a non-interactive setup that requires a GNOME shell restart (for Wayland: logout/login; for Xorg: Alt+F2 r).
+Use this script for a non-interactive setup that requires a GNOME shell restart (for Wayland: logout/login; for Xorg: Alt+F2 r) or a reboot.
 Like with the interactive script, specify 'top' or 'bottom' to set the panel's position:

 **For a top panel:**
 ```bash